 Processed food isn’t all bad

-Watch out for unnatural “natural flavors”
+You should watch out for unnatural “natural flavors”

 Coffee is the top source of antioxidants in the American diet